Democrats begin soul-searching – and finger-pointing – after devastating loss

 Still, U.S. voters clearly weren’t happy with the state of things.
 A majority, 59%, disapproved of Mr. Biden, including 45% who strongly disapproved.
 Ms. Harris, as his vice president, had an albatross around her neck the whole campaign.

 One challenge was that many of Democrats’ economic achievements were tucked into sprawling packages, with benefits that were only going to emerge in the long run or were already being phased out.
 The bipartisan infrastructure bill is just getting shovel-ready projects going.
-The Biden administration passed a hard cap on out-of-pocket Medicare spending – which will save money for a lot of seniors – but it doesn’t kick in until 2025.
+The Biden administration passed a hard cap on out-of-pocket Medicare spending – which will save money for a lot of older adults – but it doesn’t kick in until 2025.
 The $3,600 child tax credits that were included in their 2021 pandemic relief package helped pull millions of children out of poverty, but expired after one year – which left families feeling, rightly, like they suddenly had less money now.

 Even President Biden acknowledged that on Thursday, saying the “vast majority” of the good economic work his administration had done for the economy won’t be felt for years, with policies and projects “only now just really kicking in.”

-The Biden factor: “A deep hole”
+The Biden factor: “a deep hole”

-And even if there was an economic record to sell, many Democrats gripe that they didn’t have a candidate who could sell it for the past few years.
+And even if there were an economic record to sell, many Democrats gripe that they didn’t have a candidate who could sell it for the past few years.
 As President Biden became more visibly frail, his staff limited his public appearances, turning down even traditional layups like the pre-Super Bowl interview.
 His disastrous June debate eventually forced him out of the race, leaving Ms. Harris just 107 days to build a presidential campaign and define herself to voters.

-David Plouffe, Ms. Harris’ top adviser, posted on X that the campaign had “dug out of a deep hole” – an implicit criticism of Mr. Biden.
+David Plouffe, Ms. Harris’ top adviser, posted on the social media platform X that the campaign had “dug out of a deep hole” – an implicit criticism of Mr. Biden.

 There are some signs that the Harris campaign’s ad messaging and ground game actually did make a difference – even though it wasn’t enough.
-She lost far less ground compared to 2020 in the swing states where she campaigned than she did in the rest of the country.
-Milwaukee County, which includes the city and some inner suburbs, was the rare place where Mr. Trump only improved on his 2020 margins by one point.
-Mecklenburg County, North Carolina (Charlotte) moved just two points to the right, as did Fulton County, Georgia, which includes much of Atlanta.
+She lost far less ground compared with in the 2020 election in the swing states where she campaigned than she did in the rest of the country.
+Milwaukee County, which includes the city and some inner suburbs, was the rare place where Mr. Trump only improved on his 2020 margins by 1 point.
+Mecklenburg County, North Carolina (Charlotte), moved just 2 points to the right, as did Fulton County, Georgia, which includes much of Atlanta.

 But the shift toward Mr. Trump was much more dramatic in some major metro areas that the campaigns didn’t seriously contest.

 Miami-Dade County moved 19 points toward Mr. Trump, who became the first Republican presidential candidate to carry it since 1988.
 In New York City, where most of the vote has been counted as of Thursday, Ms. Harris was winning by a 38-point margin, down from Mr. Biden’s 54-point margin four years ago.
-Cook County, Illinois (Chicago) shifted 11 points toward Mr. Trump.
+Cook County, Illinois (Chicago), shifted 11 points toward Mr. Trump.

 Some of Ms. Harris’ approach had similar problems as Mr. Biden’s.
 Her pledge to incentivize homebuilders to increase housing supply, for instance, was long-term and abstract – and wouldn’t do anything for people whose rent has spiked in recent years.
 And some Democrats expressed frustration that her campaign hadn’t stuck with populist messaging that Mr. Trump was a lackey for big business.
 She spent much of the end of the race focused on Mr. Trump as a threat to democracy, including in her closing argument speech on the National Mall.

-“Unfortunately, Democrats ran a campaign that in their national message was predominantly about abstract concerns like democracy, and less about the economy,” says Mr. Hauser.

 Mr. Trump’s economic messaging seemed to be particularly successful with Hispanic voters.
-Exit polls showed Mr. Trump carrying 45% of the Hispanic vote nationally, a 13-point jump from his 2020 performance and the high water mark for any Republican presidential candidate in more than a half-century.
+Exit polls showed Mr. Trump carrying 45% of the Hispanic vote nationally, a 13-point jump from his 2020 performance and the high-water mark for any Republican presidential candidate in more than a half-century.
 The only other Republican who has topped 40% of the Hispanic vote since the TV networks began conducting exit polls in 1972 was George W. Bush in 2004.

 Attack ad on transgender treatments

 It’s impossible to know how this race would have played out if Mr. Biden had decided not to run after the 2022 midterms and allowed Democrats to hold a primary for the nomination.
 Few Democrats would have struggled as much to get distance from the Biden administration as his No. 2.
-On the other hand, a primary could have led to a repeat of the 2019 contest, where Democratic candidates were forced to the left on a bevy of issues by activist groups – and where some of Ms. Harris’ most damaging comments, which were later resurrected in attack ads by the Trump campaign, were made.
+On the other hand, a primary could have led to a repeat of the 2019 contest, in which Democratic candidates were forced to the left on a bevy of issues by activist groups – and where some of Ms. Harris’ most damaging comments, which were later resurrected in attack ads by the Trump campaign, were made.

-The Trump campaign spent the most money on an ad showing a clip of Ms. Harris promising to provide inmates access to transgender treatments.
-Democrats admit that ad, and a follow-up ad featuring popular Black radio host Charlemagne tha God slamming her for the comments on his show, did serious damage to her, convincing some swing voters that she was “dangerously liberal,” as the ad said.
-According to an analysis shared by Ms. Harris’s leading super PAC with the New York Times, that spot shifted the race 2.7 percentage points toward Mr. Trump after viewers watched it.
-The tag line “Kamala Harris is for they/them.
+The Trump campaign spent the most money on an ad showing a clip of Ms. Harris promising to provide incarcerated transgender people access to gender-affirming care treatments.
+Democrats acknowledge that ad, and a follow-up ad featuring popular Black radio host Charlemagne tha God slamming her for the comments on his show, did serious damage to her, convincing some swing voters that she was “dangerously liberal,” as the ad said.
+According to an analysis shared by Ms. Harris’ leading super PAC with The New York Times, that spot shifted the race 2.7 percentage points toward Mr. Trump after viewers watched it.
+The tagline “Kamala Harris is for they/them.
 Donald Trump is for you,” emphasized that she was focused on the wrong issues.

 While Mr. Trump appeared on scores of podcasts with large audiences of young men, Ms. Harris largely avoided them.
 Multiple Democrats faulted Ms. Harris for not accepting popular podcast host Joe Rogan’s invitation to come to his Austin, Texas, studio for an interview.
 Mr. Rogan, who leans right but holds fairly heterodox political views, interviewed Mr. Trump and endorsed him on the election’s eve.